SINTEF/Muscade.jl/docs/src/Elements.md

 **Automatic differentiation** generaly does not affect how `Muscade.residual` and `Muscade.lagrangian` are written.
 There are two performance-related exceptions to this:

-1. If a complicated sub-function in `Muscade.residual` and `Muscade.lagrangian` (typicaly a material model or other closure) operates on an array (for example, the strain) that is smaller than the number of degrees of freedom of the system, computing time can be saved by computing the derivative of the output (in the example, the stress) with respect to the input to the subfunction, and then compose the derivatives.
+1. If a complicated sub-function in `Muscade.residual` and `Muscade.lagrangian` (typicaly a material model or other closure) operates on an array (for example, the strain) that is smaller than the number of degrees of freedom of the system, computing time can be saved by computing the derivative of the output (in the example, the stress) with respect to the input to the subfunction, and then chainrule the derivatives.
 2. Iterative precedures are sometimes used within `Muscade.residual` and `Muscade.lagrangian`, a typical example being in plastic material formulations.
 There is no need to propagate automatic differentiation through all the iterations - doing so with the result of the iteration provides the same result.
 3. Elements with corotated reference system (e.g. [beam elements](StaticBeamAnalysis.md)) can use automatic differentiation to transform the residual back to the global reference system.